Sushi: Health risks

 For these reasons, EU regulations forbid using raw fish that had not previously been frozen.
 It must be frozen at temperatures below -20 °C in all product parts for no less than 24 hours.
 Fish for sushi may be flash frozen on fishing boats and by suppliers to temperatures as low as −60 °C. Super-freezing destroys parasites, and also prevents oxidation of the blood in tuna flesh that causes discoloration at temperatures above −20 °C.

 Calls for stricter analysis and regulation of seafood include improved product description.
-A 2021 DNA study in Italy found 30%-40% of fish species in sushi incorrectly described.
+A 2021 DNA study in Italy found 30%–40% of fish species in sushi incorrectly described.

 Some forms of sushi, notably those containing the fugu pufferfish and some kinds of shellfish, can cause severe poisoning if not prepared properly.
 Fugu consumption, in particular, can be fatal.
-Fugu fish has a lethal dose of tetrodotoxin in its internal organs and, by law in many countries, must be prepared by a licensed fugu chef who has passed the prefectural examination in Japan.
+Fugu pufferfish have a lethal dose of tetrodotoxin in their internal organs and, by law in many countries, must be prepared by a licensed fugu-chef who has passed the prefectural examination in Japan.
 Licensing involves a written test, a fish-identification test, and a practical test that involves preparing the fugu and separating out the poisonous organs; only about 35 percent of applicants pass.